Back to School Indoor Air Quality

 HVAC Upgrades

 Upgrading outdated HVAC systems to maximize ventilation, reduce air recirculation and allow for in-classroom thermostat controls can greatly improve IAQ.
-Replacing old air filters with new, more efficient ones can play a large role in preventing the recirculations of various pollutants.
+Replacing air filters with new, more efficient ones can play a large role in preventing the recirculation of various pollutants.

 Safeguarding Student Health: Air Oasis Air Purifiers for Schools

-Whether you’re concerned about your child’s exposure to COVID-19, chemical toxins, mold and allergens, or another pollutant, one thing is certain: when it’s time to go back to school, indoor air quality is a huge concern.
+Whether you’re concerned about your child’s exposure to COVID-19, chemical toxins, mold and allergens, or other pollutants, one thing is certain: when it’s time to go back to school, indoor air quality is top of mind.

 Fortunately, you have many improvement options available to you, starting with Air Oasis air purifiers.
 Air Oasis offers the highest-quality air purifiers on the market, capable of purifying large and small spaces with stunning efficiency.

-Ready to start breathing easier?
+Ready to start breathing easier (and safer)?
 Shop for air purifiers online to find the perfect model for your needs.
-Unsure what you need?
-Give us a call at 806-373-7788 to discuss your options.

 Related Articles